How to Sell a Gun in Wyoming

 Cleaning and Maintenance

 Before putting your firearm on the market, ensure it is in good working condition and properly cleaned.
-This not only enhances the appeal of your firearm but also reflects respect for the potential buyer.
+This not only enhances the appeal of your firearm but also reflects respect for the potential gun buyer.

 Accurate Description